+KIPP Texas is deeply committed to all of our students, including students receiving special education services.
 KIPP Special Education Services functions in compliance with state, federal, and local regulations and guidelines when providing students with disabilities a free appropriate public education in the least restrictive environment.
 Instructional services are purposely designed to enable students to advance academically and to support students with disabilities within the general education curriculum.
-Parents of students receiving special education services are encouraged to participate in annual Admission, Review, and Dismissal "ARD" Committee meetings designed to review progress, develop, and/or revise their child's individualized education program (IEP).
+Parents of students receiving special education services are encouraged to participate in annual Admission, Review, and Dismissal "ARD" Committee meetings designed to review progress, develop, and/ or revise their child's individualized education program (IEP).